ratheeshrnair91/LBG-Python-API-Base/README.md

 # REST API starter

-This is a Python Flask REST API, serving a simple frontend for use in LBG programs
+This is a Python Flask REST API, serving a simple frontend for use in LBG programs.

 ## Installation